12 Surprising Asthma Triggers You Can Smartly Avoid

 Just because a cat or dog doesn’t shed doesn’t mean you’re safe from their irritants.
 Allergens can be found in urine and saliva, in addition to dander, Dr. Patel says.
 “Even pets labeled ‘hypoallergenic or nonshedding’ can trigger asthma,” she says.
 Don’t fall for these common myths about allergies.

 “Some people have induced symptoms by cold, dry air in wintertime, while others find hot, humid days pose a challenge in controlling asthma,” Dr. Patel says.
 Cold and dry air is most commonly a problem in people with exercise-induced asthma.
 Though the reason is unclear, it could be that rapid breathing in a cold, dry environment causes water loss, which leads to inflammation and constriction, she says.
-These are other ways the weather can affect your health.

 Anti-inflammatory medications such as aspirin and ibuprofen can trigger asthma among people sensitive to those medications, Dr. Patel says.
 The reason isn’t fully clear, but some evidence suggests that people sensitive to those drugs metabolize the fatty acid arachidonic acid abnormally.
 When they take anti-inflammatory medications, this leads their bodies to actually produce more inflammatory molecules, which causes their lungs to constrict.
 “People who have those problems need to be evaluated very carefully because that kind of response can be very serious or life-threatening,” says Clifford Bassett, MD, founder and medical director of Allergy and Asthma Care of New York.
 Find out how to spot the symptoms of asthma as an adult.